rossberg/wasm/README.md

 * Tests.

-* Enable imports.
+* Module imports.

-* Compilation to JS.
+* Compilation to JS/asm.js.

-* Binary input format?
+* Binary format as input or output?